 Is a Conveyancer Necessary for Property Transfers?

 While conveyancers aren’t necessary for property transfers, they can be an invaluable resource to ensure the process proceeds as smoothly as possible.
 An experienced conveyancer can help to prevent potentially costly mistakes and provide guidance throughout the process.

 What Ownership Structures Are There?

 When transferring property, it’s important to consider ownership structure.
 Possible options include outright ownership, joint tenant, tenants in common, trust ownership and company ownership.

 How Much Does a Property Transfer Cost?

-The cost of land & property transfers can vary depending on the value of the property and other factors.
+The cost of land & property transfers in Melbourne can vary depending on the value of the property and other factors.
 Potential fees you may have to pay include stamp duty, capital gains tax (CGT) and conveyancing fees.